gatsbyjs/gatsby/docs/docs/adding-analytics.md

 Now to configure Gatsby to send page views to your Google Analytics account.

-We are going to use `gatsby-plugin-google-analytics`, for other analytics options (includeing Google Analytics gtag.js ang Google Tag Manager) check [Other Gatsby analytics plugins](#other-plugins)
+We are going to use `gatsby-plugin-google-analytics`, for other analytics options (including Google Analytics gtag.js ang Google Tag Manager) check [other Gatsby analytics plugins](#other-gatsby-analytics-plugins)

 ```bash
 npm install --save gatsby-plugin-google-analytics